 Hurrah I love it when the penny drops!

 And then we wrote the most fantastic heart- felt speech ever.

 He wasn’t bowled out – he was a crowd pleaser.
 The audience loved it.
 (And I learned a thing or two about cricket!)

 I have helped hundreds of CEOs, senior partners and business leaders nail their speech by being more middle batsman.
-If you need to win over your audience’s hearts and mind, contact me now so we can innovate together in 2017!
+If you need to win over your audience’s hearts and mind, contact me now so we can innovate together !
 Contact email@example.com